colouring-cities/colouring-bahrain/docs/setup-dev-environment.md

 # Setting up a local development environment

-This document is intended to guide you through setting up a local development environment for Colouring London.
+This document is intended to guide you through setting up a local development environment for Colouring bahrain.
 This guide assumes you already have Ubuntu 18.04 server installed, typically installed in a virtual environment such a Virtual Box and are able to SSH into your Ubuntu installation for convenience.